 I’m a software engineer at Pinterest on the Visibility Team.
 I work with timeseries monitoring data, making our systems reliable and intuitive for the rest of our engineers.
 Some of my past projects include writing Pinterest’s first network tracing system, a custom cache for OpenTSDB data, and a complete UX redesign of our internal tools.
 Outside of work, I write about intersectional feminism and social justice, get mad on the internet, and love trying new restaurants.

-In the past, I studied computer science and philosophy at Stanford University.
+In the past, I majored in computer science and dabbled in philosophy at Stanford University.
 I concentrated in low-level systems programming and take pride in my debugging skills and code quality.
 My philosophy coursework covered ethics, formal logic, justice, and gender studies.
-I served on the board of Stanford Women in Computer Science for three years and helped in making computer science the most popular major for female undergraduates during my time there.
+I served on the board of Stanford Women in Computer Science for three years and helped make computer science the most popular major for female undergraduates during my time there.

 For a sample of my writing, I recommend: I need terrible female engineers, The Pie is Rotten: Re-Evaluating Tech Feminism in 2016 (Model View Culture), and Your Culture Has Consequences.